John McAfee tweets jailhouse photoshoot

 The antivirus software pioneer has been on the run since 2012 after his alleged involvement in a murder in Belize, which he denies.
 Data hidden across the world by the 2020 presidential candidate and maker of an "unhackable" cryptocurrency wallet would have been revealed if he remained detained, tweets earlier this week said.

-McAfee wrote about his "wild ride" of "moving to the Bahamas, fleeing the US Government and dealing with utter chaos for the past few months."
-He added his Crypto Extravaganza would be a "semi-annual" event to thank his followers for their support.

-"My second arrest in one week - a record I think," he tweeted alongside one photo of himself sitting under a bed in his cell.

-He added it was his wife's favorite picture of his jailhouse photoshoot.
+He added that the first photo was his wife's favorite picture of his jailhouse photoshoot.
 "Janice was incarcerated in the cellblock next door at the same time.
 She just forgot how to properly smuggle phones," he said.

 McAfee was arrested by the Dominican Republic Armed Forces while docking his yacht in Puerto Plata, AP reported Wednesday afternoon.
 Multiple high-caliber weapons as well as ammunition were seized during the arrest, AP said.
 On July 19, McAfee had tweeted a picture of himself and his wife holding guns on his yacht.